emkey1/AOK-Filesystem-Tools/Docs/hostname-shortcut.md

 Second step is to create a Personal Automation, that runs this every time iSH starts

-Third step is to use a custom hostname bin, placed early in your PATH, so that whenever something runs hostname, this is what will be run.
+Third step is to use a custom hostname bin that picks up the hostname provided by the shortcut, placed early in your PATH, so that whenever something runs hostname, this is what will be run.

 ## Shortcut Syncing Hostname